 After settling in, we went to the top of the Basilica for a view of the city.
 Three euros, and about 300 stairs later, we had an incredible view and hopefully a little booty lift.
 On our way back, we passed by a local market and naturally my nose fell victim to the foreign smells.
 After settling our hunger with some Hungary delights, we wandered through the outskirts of Pest until making it back to the hostel.

 When we woke up the next day, we set out for a traditional Hungarian breakfast.
-To say the least, it was basically just eggs and sausage with a Hungarian bread on the side, called Kifli, but I love breakfast food so I definitely had no complaints.
+To say the least, it was basically just eggs and sausage with a Hungarian bread on the side, called Kifli.
+But, I love breakfast food so definitely no complaints.
 Our friends Harry and Annie finally landed and we immediately set out to see what all the Buda buzz was about.
-We walked around gazing at the beautiful architecture, which looked like pages straight out of a Fairytale.
+We walked around the entire city of Buda in awe at all the beautiful architecture.
+Not as fairy-tale as Prague, but definitely magical.